OctopusDeploy/docs/docs/security/cve/zipbombs-and-octopus-deploy.md

 These limits can be adjusted on a per-customer basis.
 If your standard business operations are being impacted by these limits, please contact support@octopus.com and we'll be happy to help adjust your limits to find the appropriate balance of functionality and protection.

 ### Self-Hosted default archive limits {#self-hosted-limits}
-The following archive limits are in place for all Octopus Cloud customers, which generally align to the available resources on the Octopus Cloud infrastructure:
+The following default archive limits are in place for all self-hosted:

 * Maximum size a deployment package can decompress to: 1 petabyte
   * Applies to all Deployment Targets, the in-built Worker (the "Run on Octopus Server" option available for some steps), and self-hosted Worker Pools